Manikanta-codes/VIP-C2-SHOPEZ/README.md

-# 🚀 TradeSphere — Stock Trading Platform
+# 🚀 ShopEZ — Stock Trading Platform

 Developed and Maintained by **Guduguntla Manikanta**.